What you need to do to prepare your food and drink business for a no-deal Brexit.

-Contact the organisation that moves your goods (for example, a haulage firm) to find out what information they need to make the declarations for your goods, or if you will need to make tarthem yourself.
+Contact the organisation that moves your goods (for example, a haulage firm) to find out what information they need to make the declarations for your goods, or if you will need to make them yourself.

 Read the guidance on simplified customs procedures for trading with the EU if we leave without a deal.